tiago0214/login-page/backend/README.md

+The backend is written in TypeScript, using Fastify as a route manager. \
+It is developed with a modular approach, where each module has its own responsibilities. \
+The project implements the Dependency Inversion Principle (DIP), making it easier to create unit tests

 #### To run the project:
 >- **run** `npm install` to install all dependencies
 >- **create** .env file : use the `.env.example` to see a template